Affiliate links on Android Authority may earn us a commission. Learn more.

 - Dry your entire device with a nonabrasive, lint-free cloth.

 Steps for cleaning your band will depend on its material type.
 It’s best to start with a nonabrasive cloth, lightly dampened as needed.
-For more details, read our dedicated guide for directions on how to clean your Apple Watch band.

 What to do if you develop a rash from your Apple Watch